 R. Tyler Priest

 Tyler Priest received his Ph.D. in History from the University of Wisconsin-Madison in 1996.
 He came to the University of Iowa in 2012 after eight years as Director of Global Studies at the C.T.
 Bauer College of Business, University of Houston.
 His primary research interests are in the history of oil, energy, energy policy, globalization, and business, as well as public history.
-He has a joint appointment in the Departments of History, where he is the Director of Undergraduate Studies, and Geographical and Sustainability Sciences, where he teaches a course on U.S. Energy Policy and assists in overseeing the Environmental Policy and Planning program.
+He has a joint appointment in the Departments of History, where he is an Associate Professor, and Geographical and Sustainability Sciences, where he teaches a course on U.S. Energy Policy and assists in overseeing the Environmental Policy and Planning program.